dgutnisky/inorbit/README.md

 ## Run the server

-1) Get to the folder where you downloaded the repository
+1) Get to the folder where you downloaded the repository (cd inorbit)
 2) There should be a file: manage.py
 3) execute : python manage.py runserver
 4) You should see the following text